|

 a $50,000 home, that means $1,500 versus $5,000 or $10,000.

-other expenses.
+Closing Costs This term covers various fees your lender charges for providing your loan, and other expenses.
 Closing costs typically add up to about 3% or 4% of the price of your home,

 depending on where you purchase it.
 But when you buy a HUD Home, these costs are often